 - Fertility drugs

 When injected or taken in pill form, fertility drugs release hormones that induce ovulation to boost egg production.
 They also help make the uterus more receptive to embryo implantations.
 Fertility drugs are generally the first choice of treatment due to their low cost and relative convenience.
-Women who don’t ovulate regularly or have partners with poor sperm quality can benefit from the use of fertility drugs.
+Women who don’t ovulate regularly or have partnered with poor sperm quality can benefit from the use of fertility drugs.
 However, they must be avoided if you have damaged fallopian tubes or scarring from endometriosis.
 Around 40 to 45 percent of women who take the pills and ovulate get pregnant.
 The success rate is 50 percent in women who take the injection shot.
 However, possible side effects of using fertility drugs may include bloating, nausea, hot flashes, large ovarian cysts and even multiple births.

 - Artificial insemination